 You wanted to monetise your content, but you were fed up of the slow, clunky software that already existed.
-We were frustrated working with third party suppliers.
+We were frustrated by working with third party suppliers.
 Enter Hadrian stage left.
 Named after (you guessed it) the famous Roman wall in the North of England, we rolled Hadrian out onto client sites for the first time this year.
-Now in use on the Catholic Herald (metering and rules handling only) and Family Capital (integrated subscriptions with Stripe) and working well on both.
+It’s been used on the Catholic Herald (metering and rules handling only) and currently on Family Capital (integrated subscriptions with Stripe).
 If it’s something you’re interested in, more information can be found here and you can always drop us a message if you want to discuss.

 Charity of the Year

 This year we decided to fundraise for the MS Society.
 This summer four of the team took the challenge of completing the Colour Obstacle Rush for the second time.
 Ant, Chris, Laurie and Mim found themselves scrambling over inflatable obstacles and pelted with coloured paint across a 5K course.
 In total, we managed to raise £423.00 for this excellent cause so close to our hearts and smashed our original target of raising £100.
 You can see some photos from the day here.

 Continuing our fundraising efforts, late November and December saw us selling raffle tickets for the MS Society and raising another £80 towards this good cause.
 With some excellent prizes at stake, we know a number of people who have their fingers tightly crossed for the grand draw on December 21st.